-- Rent will increase to cover the cost of this service up to 30% of a resident's income (this is recognised as affordable housing). - AS to help keep this increase in rent affordable to residents. - No rate funding for this activity.
+- Rent will increase to cover the cost of this service up to 30% of a resident's income (this is recognised as affordable housing). - Accommodation Supplement may be available to help keep this increase in rent affordable to residents. - Progress to no rate funding for this activity. - \ Council's preferred option